0xae/trender/README.md

 more on that later.

 The idea is to built something akin to [Trending Topics](https://github.com/datawrangling/trendingtopics), but with a much simpler architecture.<br/>
 The **trender** platform crawls, stores and makes use of search technologies and leverages the power<br/> of PostgreSQL to provide you accurate, diverse and descriptive information on realtime or at least near to realtime about what's happening on facebook.<br/>

+## Motivation

+    Prove that dropwizard rocks
+    Master hibernate
+    Build a simple but cool artificial-inteligence to detect trends Machine Learning
+    Programming
+    Having Fun
+    Put my Solr and Lucene experience to the top
+    Learn more about search/realtime technologies